 This wasn’t actually listed on our itinerary, but our driver made a quick stop at Utamaduni Shops, formerly the Utamaduni Craft Centre, so that we could peruse the large number of craft items and souvenirs.
 This is a common short stop for many tours to give visitors a chance to shop or get a cup of coffee.

 There are both outdoor stalls as well as a much larger indoor store.
 You can find a bit of everything here, including wood carvings, soaps, slippers, clothing, children’s items, and jewelry.
 The Steetwise stall in front of the building sells a number of inexpensive locally made items and all sales from that shop benefit the disadvantaged youth who made the items.
+You can find out more here on their website.

 This was a good fairly quick stop for us.
 For those who want to do some serious souvenir shopping, leave more time as there are a number of small rooms and a lot of merchandise on offer here.
 It is our recommended place to stop if you only have time to shop at only one place in Nairobi.